Uncertainties in the Transport Properties of Helium Gas at Cryogenic Temperatures Determined Using Molecular Dynamics Simulation: Theoretical Background

 \subsection{Transport Properties}

-The article studies transport properties of \textsuperscript 4He gas in a temperature regime where the quantum effects starts to emerge (around 30 K).
-Hence, it is necessary to study them in both the classical and the quantum formalisms, as the investigated temperature range in this work is from 10 K to 150 K. Within the classical formalism, the transport properties could be calculated in two ways: (i) by simulation methodologies such as MDS, using the Green-Kubo method \cite{green,kubo} and (ii) through numerical methods employing Chapman-Cowling approximations \cite{Ferziger1972MathematicalTO}.
-For simple systems such as noble gases where binary interactions are predominant, one could use numerical methods, which involves calculation of scattering angles in binary collisions to be used in Chapman-Enskog theory and Chapman-Cowling approximations \cite{Ferziger1972MathematicalTO}.
-In the quantum formalism, we use the same numerical method used in the classical method, but the Schr\"odinger's equation is solved to calculate the phase shifts of scattering processes, which play the quantum analogous role of scattering angle computed in the classical formalism.
-The flow chart in Fig. \ref{fig:flow} depicts how these different methodologies are employed in the calculation of the transport coefficients and the following subsections briefly summarises them.
+The article studies transport properties of \textsuperscript 4He gas in a temperature regime where the quantum effects start to emerge (around 40 K).
+Hence, it is necessary to study them in both the classical and the quantum formalisms, as the investigated temperature range in this work is from 10 K to 150 K. Within the classical formalism, the transport properties could be calculated in two ways: (i) by simulation methodologies such as MDS, using the Green-Kubo method \cite{green,kubo} and (ii) through Boltzmann transport equations employing Chapman-Cowling approximations \cite{Ferziger1972MathematicalTO}.
+For simple systems such as noble gases where binary interactions are predominant, one could use Boltzmann transport equations, which involve the calculation of scattering angles in binary collisions to be used in Chapman-Enskog theory and Chapman-Cowling approximations \cite{Ferziger1972MathematicalTO}.
+In quantum formalism, we use the same Chapman-Enskog theory and Chapman-Cowling approximations used in the classical method, but the Schr\"odinger's equation is solved to calculate the phase shifts of scattering processes, which plays the quantum analogous role of scattering angle computed in the classical formalism.
+Henceforth, we call the Chapman-Cowling approximations used within the quantum framework as the quantum phase shift calculation method.
+The flow chart in Fig. \ref{fig:flow} depicts how these different methodologies are employed in the calculation of the transport coefficients, and the following subsections briefly summarise them.